 Founded in 2015 by husband and wife Julie + Owen Mc Loughlin, Jando is a multi-award winning printmaking studio based in Dublin, Ireland.

 Combining cinematic perspective and their love of architecture with a pop culture sensibility, Jando’s work is exciting and modern, with a strong emphasis placed on kineticism and the playful use of colour.
-Jando skillfully blend a combination of both traditional + modern printmaking disciplines, including screen printing and hand drawn illustration to create their distinctive body of work.
+Jando skillfully blend a combination of both traditional and modern printmaking disciplines, including screen printing and hand drawn illustration to create their distinctive body of work.
 Using the Finest archival paper and inks, Jando’s range of prints are guaranteed to retain their vivid colour and striking aesthetic for a lifetime.
 All Jando prints are packaged in clear protective sleeves made from corn starch and are 100% biodegradable.
 Jando also produce a range of contemporary greeting cards, notebooks and a series of screen printed tote bags & tea towels.

 Julie is one half of multi-award winning Irish printmakers Jando.
 Julie possesses a rare mix of creativity and business acumen.
 When she’s not busy pulling screenprints in the couples dedicated studio, Julie oversees everything from brand strategy to cultivating business relationships.

 In a nutshell, she holds everything together.
 Her unbounded energy and enthusiasm have been an integral part of making Jando the brand it is today.